This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 SSL/TLS support: Oracle Virtual Directory offers SSL/TLS capabilities that provide for secure communication sessions with LDAP clients.
 This allows you greater security by allowing Oracle Virtual Directory to be the trusted transport mechanism.

 Transaction Cleansing: Oracle Virtual Directory is based on a protocol conversion engine, which means that it deconstructs every query, recompiling and assessing validity before transmission to trusted proxied directory sources.
 This protects source LDAP servers from malformed or unauthorized queries.
-After cleaning the garbage requests, Oracle Virtual Directory is able to protect limited resources from exposure to huge loads from malicious attacks by providing the ability to set limits on items such as:
+After cleaning the garbage requests, Oracle Virtual Directory can protect limited resources from exposure to huge loads from malicious attacks by providing the ability to set limits on items such as:

 Maximum operations per connection

 Maximum total connections in a specified period for a particular subject